Fatihinsebastopolu/Virgo/README.md

 ## Note

-On systems with Python 3 installed, run build.py and run.py with python3 instead. tests/SHA256 has been ported to Python 3.
+On systems with Python 3 installed, run build.py and run.py with python3 instead. tests/SHA256 has been ported to Python 3. --Sebastian Li
 # Virgo ZK reference implementation

 [Virgo](https://eprint.iacr.org/2019/1482) is a doubly-efficient (meaning,